cljfx/cljfx/README.md

 - MediaPlayer has `:state` prop that can be either `:playing`, `:paused` or `:stopped`, and will call `play`/`pause`/`stop` methods on media player when this prop is changed
-- `:selection-mode` prop sets selection mode enum on selection model of a control
 - `:url` prop of WebView will call `load` method on this view's web engine
-- Tooltip has `:install-to` prop that is a node component to install tooltip to.
-Note that all controls have `:tooltip` prop in JavaFX, so `:install-to` is needed only to allow installing tooltips to other types of nodes.
-See example in [examples/e26_tooltips.clj](examples/e26_tooltips.clj).

 #### No local mutable state